lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 04:01 PM)_

-> if.
+> If.
 You.
 Go.
 Will someone die?

 **WatchfulDrake** _(04-Sep-18 04:01 PM)_